mthcht/awesome-lists/Lists/critical_users_list.md

 A compromise of a critical user's account can potentially grant an attacker access to sensitive information or systems.

-This list could include:
+The list could include:

 - CEO, CFO, CTO: The top-level executives who have the most comprehensive access and whose identities are most likely to be targeted in spear-phishing attacks.
 - Team managers: As they often oversee critical operations and potentially have access to sensitive data within their team, their accounts, if compromised, could provide significant leverage to an attacker.
 - HR and Finance Managers: They handle sensitive employee and financial data respectively.
 - IT Admins: They have elevated privileges that could be used to access or control critical systems.
 - Key business unit leaders or project managers: Their accounts may have access to valuable intellectual property.
-- Security Team Members: Given their access to the Security Information and the SIEM system, which contains critical logs and security alerts, they possess a high level of access to sensitive information.
+- Security Team Members: Given their access to the SIEM system and other security products, which contains critical logs and security alerts, they possess a high level of access to sensitive information.
 A compromise of their accounts could undermine the entire security posture of the organization.
   - Regular SIEM Access Review and Monitoring: Since the Security Team has elevated privileges in the SIEM, it is essential to strictly control and monitor SIEM access.
 Implement specific detection rules to flag anomalous behavior such as unusual access times, access from unexpected locations, or attempts to modify the SIEM configuration or rule sets.

 This list should be tailored to your organization and should consider the various ways in which different users could be "important" or "high-value" in your context.

 This list can help prioritize security awareness training:
 - Phishing campaigns with specific training on recognizing and responding to phishing attempts, which are often the starting point for attacks
-- Web Browsing: Incorporate these users in a dedicated detection rule for unsafe web browsing.
+- Web Browsing: Incorporate these users into a dedicated detection rule for unsafe web browsing.
 Also, teach safe web browsing best practices.
 - Strong Password: Enforce a robust password policy for these accounts and encourage the use of an enterprise password manager.
 - Social Engineering: Training on recognizing social engineering attempts, which can be used to gain information or manipulate actions.
 - Safe Use of Social Media: Offer guidance on safe information sharing on social media, as personal details can be used in targeted attacks.
 Additionally, monitor what technical information is shared by the communication or commercial team.